Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 that they are currently seeking new job opportunities!

-Lets extend this analysis by predicting the outcomes of two 33-years old programmers that responded differently for the question "Which of the following best describes your current job-seeking status?"
+Lets extend this analysis by taking advantage that Bayesian Analysis deals with posterior probabilities, the values/data that we believe is more likely to occur.
+Lets predict the outcomes  of two 33-years old programmers that responded differently to the question "Which of the following best describes your current  job-seeking status" and simulated the results 100 times for each programmer.
+The great thing about this process is that it is easier to interpret the results.
+Instead of making an inference about the population parameter like the Frequentist approach, the Bayesian approach tells us what are the most probable outcomes based on our prior knowledge and the data that we saw.

+Examining the graph below, for 33-years old programmers that responded that they are seeking a new job, the percent of them responding
+"Very Dissatisfied" ranges between 25% and 32%, while 4% of "Not Seeking" respondents respond "Very Dissatisfied."
+For "Somewhat Dissatisfied," between 3%-5% of "Not Seeking" and 22%-30% of "Seeking" would respond as "Somewhat Dissatisfied."
+The OLR model already tells us that ~50% of "Seeking" and ~8% of "Not Seeking" respondents are at least "Somewhat Dissatisfied" with their job.

 ![Imgur Image](https://imgur.com/m9sMRTT.jpg)